afharo/matterbridge-xiaomi-roborock/.github/pull_request_template.md

 - [ ] Update the CHANGELOG.md file, including a description of the changes, following the convention commented at the top of the file.
 - [ ] Add tests for the new code that you just changed.
 We'd like to keep the coverage as close to 100% as possible.
+- [ ] Add the appropriate labels to the PR.